steveneschrich/vibble/README.md

 There are relatively few operations in this package.
 These are outlined below to get a sense of the package functionality.

 ```
-vibble(tibble, as_of)
+tmtable(df, as_of)
 ```
-Create a new vibble, either with or without date, as of the specific version.
+Create a new tmtable, either with or without date, as of the specific version.

 ```
-add_snapshot(vibble, tibble, as_of)
+add_snapshot(tmtable, df, as_of)
 ```
 Add a snapshot as of a specific version.
 This is phrased rather specifically on purpose.
-You cannot "insert" data at a snapshot, only provide a full snapshot of the tibble at a specific point.
+You cannot "insert" data at a snapshot, only provide a full snapshot of the data frame at a specific point.
 Incremental insertions are not allowd.
 Behind the scenes, this makes the work easier:

 - Remove rows not in the tibble (set the ValidTo field)
-- Add rows in the tibble not in the vibble
+- Add rows in the tibble not in the tmtable
-- Do nothing for rows in both the tibble and vibble
+- Do nothing for rows in both the tibble and tmtable

 ```
-as_of(vibble, as_of)
+as_of(tmtable, as_of)
 ```
 This returns a tibble as of a specific version point.
 Given the implementation description, this probably seems straightforward and it mostly is.
 The only caveat is tibble structure over time (see below).

 ## Example
 Consider the following motivation example.
 I want to build up a tibble of files within this package over time.
 This would allow me to see the file list at any point in the past.
 I may add some files, delete some files and modify some files.
-How does this work with respect to a vibble?
+How does this work with respect to a tmtable?

 Lets assume I get a list of files as such:
 ```
 file_list <- fs::dir_info(".",recurse=TRUE)
 ```

-I can create a vibble by doing the following:
+I can create a tmtable by doing the following:
 ```
-v <- vibble::vibble(file_list, as_of = lubridate::now())
+v <- tmtable::tmtable(file_list, as_of = lubridate::now())
 ```

-Great, now I initialized a vibble with a snapshot as of right now (a time/date).
+Great, now I initialized a tmtable with a snapshot as of right now (a time/date).
 Suppose I then start working on the code and make a lot of changes.
 So I want to create a new snapshot:
 ```
-v <- vibble::add_snapshot(v, fs::dir_info(".", recurse=TRUE), as_of = lubridate::now())
+v <- tmtable::add_snapshot(v, fs::dir_info(".", recurse=TRUE), as_of = lubridate::now())
 ```

 What if I forgot to make a snapshot when I first started and there was just a DESCRIPTION file?
 Assuming it has not changed since then, let's add that snapshot in:
 ```
-v<-vibble::add_snapshot(v, fs::dir_info(".", glob = "DESCRIPTION"), as_of=lubridate::as_datetime("2022-03-01 01:00:00"))
+v<-tmtable::add_snapshot(v, fs::dir_info(".", glob = "DESCRIPTION"), as_of=lubridate::as_datetime("2022-03-01 01:00:00"))
 ```

 Great, let's take a look at what we can do now that we have three different time points.